Overview of Minimizing Steps

 Just like there can be multiple target configurations, there are multiple possible entry points you may start, depending on the type of Jetson hardware you have and flashing method you use.

-Factory-flashed Devloper Kits → L4T BSP (Configuration [a])
+Factory-flashed Devloper Kits → L4T BSP (Configuration [a]

-Developer kits like Jetson AGX Orin Developer Kit comes with its eMMC flash memory pre-flashed with L4T BSP image at the factory.
-You can boot into Ubuntu Desktop right out of the box, so the default setup flow is that you connect your developer kits to the Internet, so you can just perform apt install in order to install JetPack components, as described in Getting Started with Jetson AGX Orin Developer Kit.
+You can boot into Ubuntu Desktop right out of the box, so the default setup flow is that you connect your developer kits to the Internet, so you can just perform apt install

-Developer Kits with microSD Card → Full JetPack (configuration [A])
+Developer Kits with microSD Card → Full JetPack (configuration [A]

 For developer kits that takes a microSD card as a main storage, like Jetson Xavier NX Developer Kit, you would flash your microSD card with NVIDIA provides image that has the fully configured JetPack, that means you have the L4T BSP as well as all the JetPack components.

-SDK Manager to flash Jetson → L4T BSP (Configuration [a])
+SDK Manager to flash Jetson → L4T BSP (Configuration [a]

 Whatever Jetson you have, you can choose to run SDK Manager on your Linux PC to flash.
 If you have a production version of Jetson module, you need to flash your Jetson module as it does not come pre-flashed at the factory by NVIDIA.
 The step for Jetson AGX Orin Developer Kit is described in this section of online user guide.

 You can also use SDK Manager to go even further and install all the JetPack components using your Linux PC.
 This is handy when you cannot have your Jetson connected to the internet.
-The step for Jetson AGX Orin Developer Kit is described in this section of online user guide.
-In this case, you would get to full JetPack, Configuration [A].

-L4T Flash Tool to flash Jetson → L4T BSP (Configuration [a])
+L4T Flash Tool to flash Jetson → L4T BSP (Configuration [a]

 You can also use L4T Flash Tool on your Linux PC to flash Jetson.
 Unlike SDK Manager, L4T Flash Tool does not come with GUI, but offers more functionality when flashing and confgiuring Jetson.
 The typical way of using L4T Flash Tool to just flash Jetson with the normal L4T BSP is described in the Quick Start section of L4T/Jetson Linux Developer Guide (Rel-32.7.2 for JetPack 4.6.2, Rel-34.1 for JetPack 5.0).

-L4T Flash Tool to flash Jetson → “minimal” L4T BSP (Configuration [b])
+L4T Flash Tool to flash Jetson → “minimal” L4T BSP (Configuration [b]

 L4T Flash Tool is a versatile tool, so you can use L4T Flash Tool to customize the Kernel and/or RootFS to suite your Jetson-based product’s needs.

 So you can use a script packed in L4T Flash Tool to generate a RootFS image with a minimal package setup, to flash “minimal” L4T BSP on Jetson.
-You can use this super slim version L4T as a base to install all or some of the JetPack components ([b][B]).